Menu

 Welcome to our OPAL project!

-We are delighted to share that we are about to launch an exciting new project to make our play times even better at Trotts Hill, in conjunction with OPAL.
+In September 2024, we embarked on an exciting new project to make our play times even better at Trotts Hill, in conjunction with OPAL.
 OPAL has won the “best active schools’ programme in Europe” award and been cited in two Parliamentary Reports as outstanding.
 OPAL is working closely with Sport England to promote more active childhoods.
-We will be working in partnership with OPAL for the next 18 months and they will support us to deliver the programme.
+We worked in partnership with OPAL for 18 months and they supported us to deliver the programme.
+At the end of the project, we were awarded the Platinum Award, placing Trotts Hill in the top 1% of schools nationally for our play offer.

 "Play is freely chosen, personally directed, intrinsically motivated behaviour that actively engages the child.
 Play can be fun or serious.
 Through play children explore social, material and imaginary worlds and their relationship with them, elaborating all the while a flexible range of responses to the challenges they encounter.
 By playing, children learn and develop as individuals, and as members of the community" (Play Council 2001).